lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 * RFCXXXX ---> the assigned numerical RFC value for this draft

-* RFCAAAA ---> the assigned numerical RFC value for {{I-D.ietf-lamps-cmp-updates}}

-  Add this RFC number to the list of obsoleted RFCs.

-* RFCBBBB ---> the assigned numerical RFC value for {{I-D.ietf-lamps-lightweight-cmp-profile}}

 * RFCCCCC ---> the assigned numerical RFC value for {{I-D.ietf-lamps-rfc4210bis}}

 ]